xmagickit/Madness_Simulation/DEVLOG.md

 # DEVLOG

+## 2024-11-15

+Other data quality issues
+* home/away is missing a _lot_ & it's not always the case that it's because of a neutral site game.
+See [here](https://www.espn.com/mens-college-basketball/game/_/gameId/330232050) for example --- no home/away indicators, but Ball State University is in Muncie, Indiana, where the game was played, so they _should_ be home.
+* Too many missing game_ids to recode by hand, will have to come up with a programmatic based solution
+* Some games exist in the schedule, but don't have a game results page.
+I'm just ignoring these, but there's probably a better way to have writting the `tryCatch()` expression than what I implemented.
+  * This doesn't always work though...
+Sometimes

 ## 2024-11-08

 Kamala lost, which sucks.
 Gonna bury my head into work & personal projects & hope that the US doesn't descend into fascism under Trump's second term.